 We want to ensure that your tax preparation goes as smoothly as possible.
-To assist you, listed below is the Raymond James Tax Season 2014 schedule for mailing tax documents.
+To assist you, listed below is the Raymond James Tax Year 2014 schedule for mailing tax documents.
 Raymond James will mail tax year 2014 Forms 1099-R and 5498 on or before February 2 and the Composite Statement of 1099 Forms that are considered complete on or before February 17 in accordance with the IRS mailing deadlines.
 You will also find links for some services that can help make your filing easier.

 Tax Year 2014 mailing dates

 February 2 – Raymond James mails Year-End Tax Packages for retirement accounts (1099-Rs and 5498s) and Raymond James Bank 1099s.

 February 17 – Raymond James begins mailing Original 1099 statements to account holders.

 March 2 – Raymond James begins mailing amended 1099s and Original 1099s delayed due to specific holdings and/or income reallocation.

 March 16 – Raymond James mails remaining original Composite Statement of 1099 Forms, Form 1099-OID (mortgage-backed products) , Form 1042-S and Royalty Trust Tax packets.